samuelexferri/dracula/pywalfox/Pywalfox.md

     C:\Users\[user]\.cache

+Modify the start page in Thunderbird settings: `https://draculatheme.com/`

 Manually modify the colors of the labels according to [Dracula Color Palette](https://draculatheme.com/contribute#color-palette) and disable default about page at start